RF5/scudstorm/README.md

        return meme
 ```

-## Dependancies
+## Dependencies
 The code should work on Windows 10, and newer versions of linux.
-Please run `requirements.txt` to get all necessary dependancies.
+Please run `requirements.txt` to get all necessary dependencies.
 Any recent version of Java is also required to simulate the Entelect Tower Defense game.

 ## Acknowledgements
 1. Uber AI's paper on deep neuroevolution was an enormous inspiration and the core genetic algorithm I use is very similar to the one they use in their paper.